steffenfritz/FileTrove/README.md

 * hash sums (md5, sha1, sha256, sha512 and blake2b-512)
 * the entropy of each file (up to 1GB)

+and it extracts some EXIF metadata and you can add your own DublinCore metadata to scans.

 FileTrove also checks if the file is in the NSRL.

 For this check a 5.2GB BoltDB is needed and can be downloaded from https://archive.org/details/nsrl_20230918.
 You can also create your own database for the NSRL check.
 You just need a text file with SHA1 hashes, one per line and the tool admftrove from this repository.
+With this tool you can also add your own hashes to an existing database.

 All results are written into a SQLite database and can be exported to TSV files.